Transformation

 Gildeuretinol CLINICAL RESULTS: A FIRST FOR Stargardt PATIENTS

-In 2022, clinical investigators reported results from a double-blind, placebo-controlled, randomized Phase 2 study of gildeuretinol (ALK-001) in 50 patients with advanced Stargardt disease at the American Academy of Ophthalmology.
+In 2022, clinical investigators reported results from a double-masked, placebo-controlled, randomized Phase 2 study of gildeuretinol (ALK-001) in 50 patients with advanced Stargardt disease at the American Academy of Ophthalmology.

 gildeuretinol SlowS the Growth Rate of Atrophic Lesions in Stargardt Patients